 Ordering Parts for Your Car

-Many times in a collision repair we get vehicles with parts that are too damaged and we can’t repair them.
-So what do we do?
-Order parts.
-All the parts for your car will be ordered.
-If any part needed is special ordered and causes a delay in completion date, we will notify you.
+Many times in a collision repair we get vehicles with parts that are very damaged and we can’t repair them so we order them.
+We order all the parts your car will need.
+If any part that we need is special ordered and causes a delay in completion date, we will notify you.
 The types of parts we buy is up to you and/or your insurance company:

 - New parts